-The Major Field Exam (typically 3 hours) is designed to test students on the historical, stylistic, and/or pedagogical aspects of a broad range of repertoire within their major field of study.
+The Major Field Exam typically lasts three hours and is designed to test students on the historical, stylistic, and/or pedagogical aspects of a broad range of repertoire within their major field of study.
 The specific format and content of the Major Field Exam varies according to the field of study and is ultimately decided by the student's studio teacher or department chair.
-Exam details for each field are linked below, and students should address questions about the Major Field Exam to the Academic Program Coordinator.
-DMA piano majors must pass the Piano Literature Examination (offered once each semester) in lieu of the Major Field Exam as early as possible.
-Students may take the Piano Literature Exam in the first year of study and before the completion of the Preliminary Oral Exam.
+Students may find more details concerning their department's MFE, here.
+Students should address questions about the Major Field Exam to the Academic Program Coordinator.

+DMA piano majors must pass the Piano Literature Examination as their Major Field Examination.
+They are encouraged to take this exam as early as possible.
+Students may take the Piano Literature Exam in the first year of study and before the completion of the residency exams.
+The exam is scheduled once each semester, usually in early December and early April.
 Details about the Piano Literature Exam will be communicated by the Academic Program Coordinator in the first half of each semester.